luca-zanchetta/Teamify/README.md

    gh repo clone luca-zanchetta/Teamify
    ```

-4. **Move to Teamify Repository:** Use another time the 'cd' command to navigate to the directory Teamify
+4. **Move to Teamify Repository:** Use again the 'cd' command to navigate to the directory Teamify

    ```bash
    cd path/to/Teamify

    ```

-5. **Start Docker:** In order to initiate the project, it is necessary to have Docker running.
+5. **Start Docker:** In order to initialize the project, it is necessary to have Docker running.
 Use the UI to open it.

 6. **Start the Docker Containers:** Once the containers are built (or if they are already built), you can start the project by running: